www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_scorecards.md

 | candidate_id | The ID of the [candidate](#candidates) whom this scorecard was written for.
 | submitted_by | The [user](#users) who submitted this scorecard.
 | overall_recommendation | One of: `definitely_not`, `no`, `yes`, `strong_yes`, `mixed`, `no_decision`
+| attributes | Array containing the attributes of the Scorecard.
+Describes each attribute's name, type, rating (can be "no_decision"), and an optional note.

 ## List scorecards